aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 ## Now Let's Get Started...

 If you're completing this workshop at an official event with Rancher and/or Amazon AWS, your AWS Account will be pre-configured with the required infrastructure.
-To get started, follow the steps [here](/content/10-introduction/12-workshop-environment/index.en.md#for-official-event-workshops).
+To get started, click **Next** at the bottom of the screen.

 If you're completing this workshop outside an official event, you will need to configure the required infrastructure, before starting the workshop.
 Please be aware that this will incure costs to your AWS Account.
 To get started, follow the steps [here](/content/10-introduction/12-workshop-environment/index.en.md#for-outside-official-events).